 There were arrangements in place to deal with on-site medical emergencies.
 Staff had received basic life support training which included cardiopulmonary resuscitation (CPR) training.
 The practice had a medical emergency kit which included emergency medicines and equipment in line with Resuscitation Council (UK) and British National Formulary guidance.
 The kit contained the recommended medicines.
 We checked the medicines that were in the kit and we found that all the medicines were within their expiry date.
-The emergency equipment included oxygen and an automated external defibrillator (AED), in line with Resuscitation Council UK guidance.
-(An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm).
-However, we found the kit did not contain a child sized mask for attaching to a self-inflating bag.
-We pointed this out to staff and they advised that arrangements would be made to purchase
+The emergency equipment included oxygen .However staff did not have access to an automated external defibrillator (AED) in line with current guidance and had not undertaken and documented a risk assessment as regards its absence.
+[An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm].
+We pointed this out to staff and they advised that they would review this situation.